latex3/tagging-project/documentation/index.md

 In conjunction with the PDF Association we have developed [examples of generating well tagged PDF with LaTeX](wtpdf).
 One small example, and a larger worked example showing a typical two column STEM-subject article.
-This second example is accompanied videoos demonstrating how the document is read by screen readers in its original untagged form, tagged via various "auto-tagging" systems, or using tagging derived by LaTeX.
+This second example is accompanied by videos demonstrating how the document is read by screen readers in its original untagged form, tagged via various "auto-tagging" systems, or using tagging derived by LaTeX.